torrejonv/teranode/docs/staging/operations/ClusterManagementAndOperations.md

 ## Docker and Kubernetes Setup

 - **Dockerfile Location**: Within the GitHub project repository, the Dockerfile is located at `./Dockerfile`.
 This file specifies all requirements for the core set of Teranode microservices, including necessary software packages and environment variables.
-- **Compilation Process**: The Dockerfile builds a single executable binary named `ubsv.run` to be included in the image.
+- **Compilation Process**: The Dockerfile builds a single executable binary named `teranode.run` to be included in the image.
-- **Deployment to Kubernetes**: The image, including the `ubsv.run` binary, is deployed across our Kubernetes instances.
+- **Deployment to Kubernetes**: The image, including the `teranode.run` binary, is deployed across our Kubernetes instances.
 This ensures the binary is consistently deployed and managed across all instances.
 - **Execution by Kubernetes**: Kubernetes executes a specific command for each microservice application, as defined in their respective Kubernetes manifest files (e.g., Deployment or Pod specifications).
-This flexibility allows a single binary to be used in multiple contexts by leveraging symbolic links (symlinks) to point to `ubsv.run`.
+This flexibility allows a single binary to be used in multiple contexts by leveraging symbolic links (symlinks) to point to `teranode.run`.
 - **Filesystem Configuration Example**:
     ```bash
     root@blockassembly1-7874b7bf7c-668bk:/app# ls -ltr
     total 141072
     ...
-    -rwxr-xr-x 1 root root 125468128 Jan 29 23:37 ubsv.run
+    -rwxr-xr-x 1 root root 125468128 Jan 29 23:37 teranode.run
-    lrwxrwxrwx 1 root root         8 Jan 29 23:38 utxostoreblaster.run -> ubsv.run
+    lrwxrwxrwx 1 root root         8 Jan 29 23:38 utxostoreblaster.run -> teranode.run
     ...
     ```
-  In the above filesystem snapshot from a Kubernetes pod, notice how all applications refer to the same `ubsv.run` binary via symlinks.
+  In the above filesystem snapshot from a Kubernetes pod, notice how all applications refer to the same `teranode.run` binary via symlinks.
 This setup enhances maintainability and efficiency by centralizing the application logic in a single binary, while symlinks provide the flexibility to execute different aspects of the binary as needed for each microservice.

 **Technical Detailing**: Kubernetes interprets these commands and symlinks through the `command` and `args` fields in the container spec within a Pod's manifest.